-This involves choosing a paper from the literature that extends or provides additional background on the material of the course (chapter) and then summarizing the paper, its objectives, results.
+This involves choosing a paper from the literature that extends or provides additional background on the material of the course (chapter) and then summarizing the paper, its objectives, results while further browsing the internet for additional information or supporting material.

-When drafting your slides, do not copy the paper, but show you have understood the main ideas of the paper and "discuss" the paper.
+Do not copy the paper, but show you have understood the main ideas of the paper and "discuss" the paper.
 Such a discussion could include thoughts on what was the key idea, strengths or weaknesses of the methods/experiments, comments on the writing, ways to extend the work, flaws in the argument/data/experiments, etc. Anything is fine, as long as it demonstrates some real thought.
+Especially for review papers, make sure one subtopic is worked out in more detail, by following up on referenced work or by searching the internet.